brenoreilly17/brenoreilly17/README.md

 - 🌱 I’m a rising third-year student at Vanderbilt University, studying computer science and economics.
 I'm also on track to graduate one semester early!
 - 💞️ I aspire to work in either data engineering, data science, or software engineering post-grad.
 - 📫 How to reach me: brenoreilly17@gmail.com
 - 👀 Recently, I put my web development skills to the test and created my own personal website!
 I crafted it with a mixture of HTML and custom CSS.
+Check it out - www.brendan-oreilly.com

 <!---
 brenoreilly17/brenoreilly17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.